kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 with some chores.
 During that time, I participated some events, wrote some checkin, but less time is spent on writing code.
-Despite the reduced time commitments and work done during that week, I have learnt a lot more and achieved a lot more that I expected.
+Despite the reduced time commitments and work done during that week, I have learnt a lot more that I expected.

 I had this realization after I participated a talk about consensus protocol in distributed database system by TigerBeetle engineer.
 In an hour plus of the